trunk-io/docs/check/configuration/supported/haml-lint.md

 ## Auto Enabling

-haml-lint will be auto-enabled if any of the following filetypes are present: *haml*
+haml-lint will be auto-enabled if any *Haml* files are present.

 ## Settings

 haml-lint supports the following config files:
 * `.haml-lint.yml`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.